suborbital/reactr/README.md

 ## WASM

-Hive has alpha support for WASM-packaged runnables.
-This is actively being worked on, as WASM is an exciting new standard that makes cross-language and cross-platform code just a bit easier :) See [wasm](./docs/wasm.md) and the [hivew toolchain](https://github.com/suborbital/hivew) for details.
+Hive has alpha support for WASM-packaged Runnables.
+This is actively being worked on, as WASM is an exciting new standard that makes cross-language and cross-platform code just a bit easier.
+See the [wasm docs](./docs/wasm.md) and the [hivew toolchain](https://github.com/suborbital/hivew) for details.

 ## FaaS